Member Spotlight

 Profile a Colleague!

-Send nominations for Member Focus and Student Spotlight to IBE Headquarters.
+Send nominations for Member Focus and Student Spotlight to IBE Administration.

 Please include a headshot with your submission.
 The headshot may be submitted at a later date if necessary.